PabloCaSan/Portfolio/Readme.md

-This is a portfolio of some of my projects, it includes Jupyter/Colab notebooks
+This is my portfolio of projects involving machine learning and data analysis